Skip to main content

 Sometimes, the visa process does not go as planned.
 A visa application may be denied if:

-• The consular officer does not have all of the information required to determine if the applicant is eligible to receive a visa
+• The consular officer does not have the information required to determine if the applicant is eligible to receive a visa.

-If you are denied a visa, you should obtain documentation of the reason for the denial and contact the CISS for further assistance.
+If you are denied a visa, you should be given a document that explains the reason for the denial.
+Contact the CISS at GA_CISS@bentley.edu for assistance.
 In most cases, visa re-application is possible.
-Please see here for more information on visa denial.
+For more information on visa denials, visit the Department of State website.

 SEVIS Record Transfer